-The Company has established relationships with leading suppliers of computer hardware, including Intel, AMD, Microsoft, Hewlett-Packard, SGI, Sun Microsystems, IBM, Dell, Cray, Panasas, QLogic, Mellanox and other leading regional channel partner and system integrators.
-These relationships provide the Company with joint marketing opportunities such as advertising, public relations, editorial coverage and customer events.
+The Company has established relationships with leading suppliers of computer hardware, including Intel, AMD, Microsoft, Hewlett-Packard, Sun Microsystems, IBM, Dell, Cray, Panasas, QLogic, Mellanox and other leading regional resellers and system integrators.
+These relationships provide the Company with joint marketing opportunities, such as advertising, public relations, editorial coverage and customer events.
 In addition, these alliances provide the Company with early access and technical collaboration on new processors and related computing technologies, ensuring that the Company's software products are certified to run effectively on the most current hardware platforms.
-Key 2008 milestones include support for updated multicore processors from Intel and AMD, adoption of Intel software development tools for code profiling and optimization and porting to the Microsoft HPC Server 2008 operating system.
+Key 2009 milestones include support for updated multicore processors from Intel and AMD, use of Intel software development tools for code profiling and optimization, and updated support of the Microsoft HPC Server 2008 operating system.